zhaojh329/lua-eco/README.md

 blocking I/O, while still allowing code in other coroutines to run when you'd otherwise wait for I/O. It's kind of like `Goroutines`.

-Lua-eco also provides some modules including timer, file, socket, ssl, dns, ubus and so on.
+Lua-eco also provides some modules including timer, file, signal, exec, socket, ssl, dns, termios, ubus and so on.

 Would you like to try it?
 Kinda interesting.